 - You have started a life-long learning experience in the discipline of glassblowing with endless options in your pursuit of a career in this field.

 - This program will appeal to the serious student who is seeking to build an excellent foundation portfolio of work before pursuing further studies, to apply their learning to another medium, or to explore apprenticeship, freelance, or teaching career options.

 OSSD with the majority of credits at the College (C) and Open (O) level, including:

 - 2 College (C) English courses (Grade 11 or Grade 12)

 When (C) is the minimum course level for admission, (U) or (U/C) courses are also accepted.

 If you are 19 years of age or older before classes start, and you do not possess an OSSD, you can write the Canadian Adult Achievement Test to assess your eligibility for admission.

-There will be an additional expense of approximately $965 for tools, optional field trip and mandatory safety equipment, in addition to the material fee included in the tuition.
+There will be approximately $725 of costs (i.e. WHMIS training, international travel documentation for mandatory field trip, camera, portfolio printing, etc.) in addition to the material fee included in the tuition.